sts10/project-info/hush-line/guides/prereqs.md

 ### 3. Gmail

 We'll use Gmail for its high reliability.
 If you don't already have an account, create one.
 It's also not a bad idea to have an email address separate from your personal account.

+#### App Passwords

+Hush Line has a mail server installed to send messages to your email address.
+You'll need SMTP information, as well as a password.
+You should never use your main account password; instead, create app-specific passwords.
+These are essentially purpose-made

 ### 4. Mailvelope